armsargis/guava-eventbus-spring/README.md

-This project provides Spring schema-based extensions for scanning and registering event handlers
+This project provides Spring schema-based extension for scanning and registering Guava EventBus event handlers

 # How to build